How to Hang Pictures: 10 Top Tips

-These 10 easy picture hanging tips will help you get beautiful results quickly and easily without making extra holes in your walls.
+These 10 easy picture hanging tips will help you get professional results quickly and easily without making mistake holes in your walls.

-1. When hanging pictures to be viewed from a standing position (in areas like hallways or entryways), the best rule of thumb is to position your artwork so the center point hangs at 60″ to 66″ from the floor.
+1. When hanging pictures to be viewed from a standing position, in areas like hallways or entryways, the best rule of thumb is to position your artwork so the center point of the frame hangs at 60″ to 66″ (152 cm to 167 cm) from the floor.

-2. In rooms where most time is spent sitting, you may want to hang pictures lower.
-Sit across from where you want to hang your piece and have someone move the art up and down until you can enjoy it comfortably.
+2. In rooms where most time is spent sitting you may want to hang pictures lower so they are closer to eye level.
+Sit across from where you want to hang your piece and have someone move the art up and down until you find the right height for a comfortable view.

-3. Art is an extension of your furniture, so place your furniture exactly where you want it before you start hammering nails in your walls.
-And by furniture we mean everything from armoires, hutches, pianos, bookcases, sofas, desks, floor lamps, table lamps… well, you get the picture.
+3. Art is an extension of your furniture, so place your furniture exactly where you want it before you start hammering nails in your wall.
+And, by furniture we mean everything from armoires, hutches, pianos, bookcases, sofas, desks, floor lamps, table lamps… well, you get the idea.

-5. When hanging pictures over a couch, choose artwork that is at least 2/3 the length of the sofa to create perfect balance between the couch and wall display.
+5. When hanging pictures over a couch, choose artwork that is at least 2/3 the width of the couch to create perfect balance between the couch and wall display.
 The same goes for hanging artwork over a bed.

 6. If hanging several pictures together in a row, using an odd number of frames makes it easy to center the middle piece with your furniture and then hang the next one(s) either to the left or right.
-It doesn’t matter which side you start with, as long as you work from the middle.
+It doesn’t matter which side you start with, as long as you work outwards from the middle piece.

 7. The amount of space to leave between pictures in a grouping depends on the size of the pictures, wall space and furniture, but 2″ to 5″ between pictures is a good place to start.
-To make it easy to space frames equally, cut equal-sized pieces of painter’s tape and stick them on the wall between pictures.
-It won’t damage your walls and it’s easy to remove afterwards.
+Use the SpacingStrips™ in DécoEssentials™ to mark out even spaces.
+They are easy to remove and won’t damage your walls.

-10. Use Hang & Level, our picture hanging tool, to find the exact location for the nails without any complicated measuring.
+10. Use Hang & Level™, our picture hanging tool, to find the exact location for the nails without any complicated measuring.